department-of-veterans-affairs/health-apis/data-query/README.md

 ##### Components

-- `MrAndersonClient` - Abstraction for interacting with the Mr. Anderson service.
-  - `Query` - Type-safe query model for making searches
-  - `RestMrAndersonClient` - Restful implementation of the `MrAndersonClient` interface.
 - `WebExceptionHandler` - Provides common error handling for resource controllers.
-It will map exceptions, like those thrown from `MrAndersonClient` to `OperationOutcome` payloads with appropriate HTTP status codes.
+It will map exceptions, like those thrown from `PatientRepository` to `OperationOutcome` payloads with appropriate HTTP status codes.
 - `${Resource}` - The Argonaut Data Query model for a specific resource, e.g. `Patient` or `DiagnosticReport`.
-- `${Resource}${Version}Root` - A versioned CDW schema JAXB model for the XML root element that will be used for XML unmarshalling, e.g `Patient103Root`.
-This class is generated from CDW schemas.
+- `${Resource}Entity` - The Datamart table housing a specific resource, e.g. `Patient` or `DiagnosticReport`
+- `${Resource}Repository` - Interface utilizing Spring Data to access the Datamart database tables.
 - `${Resource}Controller` - Spring Rest Controller responsible for a given resource type.
-Resource controllers orchestrate requests to Mr. Anderson and conversion to data query types.
+Resource controllers orchestrate requests to the ResourceRepository and transformation to the appropriate specification, e.g. `Dstu2` or `Stu3`
-- `${Resource}Controller.Transformer` - An functional interface to transform a CDW XML model type to a Argonaut data query model type.
+- `${Resource}Transformer` - A class containing logic to transform a ResourceEntity model type to the appropriate specification type, e.g. `Dstu2Patient` or `Stu3Location`.
-- `${Resource}Transformer` - The implementation of a resource-specific controller's Transformer interface.
-This class provides the logic for converting the CDW data type into Argonaut models.